nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example: `delete_note 1`

 ### List tutors with note `list_note`
-Lists all the tutor with note
+Lists all the tutor with note.
+Will ignore all input after `list_mote`.

 Format:`list_note`